 - Do not initialize a database device on the partition that contains your Sybase installation software.
 Doing so destroys all existing files on that partition. - A raw partition designated for use by Sybase cannot be mounted for use by the operating system for any other purpose, such as for file systems or swap space. - After a Sybase configuration utility or the disk init command has initialized a portion of a partition as a database device, the entire partition cannot be used for any other purpose.
-Any space left on the partition beyond the size specified for the device becomes inaccessible, unless you drop and recreate the device. - For best performance, place the Sybase software and all disk devices, including the master device, on the same machine. - To avoid any possibility of using a partition that contains the partition map, do not use cylinder 0. - Place the database device on a character device, because the Adaptive Server recovery system needs unbuffered system I/O. The character devices are in the /dev directory.
+Any space left on the partition beyond the size specified for the device becomes inaccessible, unless you drop and recreate the device. - For best performance, place the Sybase software and all disk devices, including the master device, on the same machine. - Place the database device on a character device, because the Adaptive Server recovery system needs unbuffered system I/O. The character devices are in the /dev/rdsk directory.